WaveBleak/Wizards/README.md

 Then just implement the methods and fill out all of the methods (Look at documentation in IAbility for guidance)

 You can also look at the BoostAbility I created as a basic example

+## How to get the actual ability as an item
+Right now there's an ingame method and a function of obtaining the item

+Ingame you can type `/giveability <id of ability>` and then the ability will be added to your inventory

+You can also use the method, `Ability#getAsItem()`, you can get the ability from id by using `AbilityManager.fromID(Integer id)`